“No Need for Gravy” Loaded Mashed Potatoes

 This one’s for the family!
 My famous Loaded Mashed Potatoes

-It’s a big recipe because I have a big family and my kids want leftovers.
+The recipe makes a lot because I have a big family and my kids want leftovers.
 However, the recipe is very easy to cut down.
 Also, you can make these the day before and heat them slowly in a crock pot or in the oven so you’re not peeling potatoes and mashing right before the meal.
-They also freeze well–if you ever have any left which I highly doubt.
+They also freeze beautifully.
+In fact, even if I just need a small amount for the four of us, I always make the full batch and put the extra in the freezer so I have potatoes for the next time they are requested which is usually pretty soon.

 So, here it is!
-However, if you make them once, you will become the official Loaded Mashed Potato maker forever.
+However, if you make them once, you will become the official mashed potato maker forever.
 Just sayin’–you’ve been warned.

 - 5# Red potatoes